MSF-OCG/LIME-EMR-project-demo/docs/README.md

 # Build
-Docker images will automatically be rebuilt and pushed to Docker Hub repository when binaries or configurations are modified.
+Docker images will automatically be rebuilt and pushed to [Docker Hub of MSF OCG](https://hub.docker.com/r/msfocg) when binaries or configurations are modified.

 ## Actions